Page Title

 Coagulation

-jDenominator for each laboratory parameter is based on the number of patients with a baseline and post-treatment laboratory value available (range: 66 to 111 patients).
+xDenominator for each laboratory parameter is based on the number of patients with a baseline and post-treatment laboratory value available (range: 66–111 patients).

-Explore safety data from the TROPHY trial with investigator Petros Grivas, MD, PhD
+Explore safety data from the TROPHY study with investigator Petros Grivas, MD, PhD

 INDICATION